 Balanced audio cables have three conductors and carry balanced (positive and negative) signals.
-They can minimize interference due to the way that the balanced signals are processed at the receiving end of the cable.
-They, therefore, offer better audio quality than unbalanced cables.
+They minimize interference due to the way that the balanced signals are processed at the receiving end of the cable.
+As a result, they offer better sound quality than unbalanced cables.

 In this article we’ll look at: